nicholastrekker-art/Testing/replit.md

 The server runs on Express.js with TypeScript, following a modular architecture.
 The bot management system uses a service-oriented approach with dedicated services for WhatsApp bot operations, OpenAI integration, and database operations.
 The WhatsApp functionality is implemented using the whatsapp-web.js library, which provides a reliable interface to WhatsApp Web.
 Real-time communication between server and clients is achieved through WebSocket connections for instant status updates and notifications.

 ### Database Layer
-The application uses PostgreSQL as the primary database with Drizzle ORM for type-safe database operations.
-The database configuration is flexible and supports multiple deployment scenarios:
+The application uses PostgreSQL as the primary database with Drizzle ORM for type-safe database operations. **CRITICAL**: This application exclusively uses DATABASE_URL from Replit secrets.

-**Database Configuration Options:**
+**Database Configuration Requirements:**
-- **Environment Variables**: Supports both DATABASE_URL or individual database variables (DB_HOST, DB_NAME, DB_USER, DB_PASSWORD)
+- **DATABASE_URL ONLY**: The application ONLY works with DATABASE_URL set in Replit secrets
+- **NO Local Database Support**: Replit built-in database and PG* variables are NOT supported
-- **SSL Configuration**: Automatically configures SSL based on environment (can be disabled with DB_SSL=false)
+- **SSL Required**: Automatic SSL configuration with certificate verification for security
+- **External Database Required**: Must use external PostgreSQL providers (Neon, Supabase, AWS RDS, Render, etc.)
 - **Connection Pooling**: Configurable connection pool size via DB_MAX_CONNECTIONS
 - **Auto-Initialization**: Automatically creates database tables on startup if they don't exist